Petrol And Diesel Prices Released Know Today Price In Your City – Petrol-Diesel Price Today

 Know the latest prices of metros

-Talking about oil prices in metros, on Monday, the price of petrol in Delhi is Rs 98.52 while diesel is getting Rs 88.95 per liter.
-On the other hand, in Mumbai, the price of petrol here is Rs 104.62 and the price of diesel is Rs 96.48 per liter.
-Petrol in Chennai is being sold at Rs 99.55 per liter and diesel at Rs 93.51 per litre.
-Talking about Kolkata, here petrol has reached Rs 98.36 a liter and diesel has reached Rs 91.80 a liter.
+Talking about oil prices in metros, on Friday, the price of petrol in Delhi is Rs 99.16 while diesel is getting Rs 89.18 per liter.
+On the other hand, in Mumbai, the price of petrol here is Rs 105.24 and the price of diesel is Rs 96.72 per liter.
+Petrol in Chennai is being sold at Rs 100.13 per liter and diesel at Rs 93.72 per litre.

-Also read:- Bitcoin boom after crypto currency fraud, rate increased by Rs 2 lakh in 24 hours

 |City